-The City utilized the U.S. Census Bureau American Fact Finder Table B16001 (2011-15 American Community Survey 5-Year Estimates) to determine if any populations exceed the 5% or 1,000 criteria (See Appendix G).
+The City utilized the U.S. Census Bureau American Fact Finder Table B16001 (2018 - 2022 American Community Survey 5-Year Estimates) to determine if any populations exceed the 5% or 1,000 criteria (See Appendix G).
 The Table demographics indicate the Spanish and Chinese populations meet the criteria.
-Considering this presence, the four factor analysis was applied as follows.
+Considering this presence, the four-factor analysis was applied as follows.

-- 1. From the demographic data, the only City ethnic group greater than 5% or 1,000, whichever is less, was the Spanish and Chinese populations. - 2.
+- 1. From the demographic data, the only City ethnic group greater than 5% or 1,000, whichever is less, was the Spanish, other Indo-European languages, Chinese (incl.
+Mandarin, Cantonese), Vietnamese, and other Asian and Pacific Island languages. - 2.
 The demographic data did not indicate specific locations of the Spanish or Chinese populations within the City.
 Additionally, there is a good possibility the Spanish or Chinese populations utilize all roadway facilities with the City.
 So it is more than likely that LEP individuals come into contact with projects throughout the City. - 3.
 Transportation projects have a good possibility of being important to the daily life of the Spanish or Chinese populations. - 4.
 The City will interpret vital documents, such as meeting notifications, and provide interpretation during meetings at minimal costs.